dustin-ruetz/web-devdeps/README.md

 Additional details:

-- The idea for this package was inspired by Kent C. Dodds' [kcd-scripts](https://github.com/kentcdodds/kcd-scripts) CLI toolbox, with a key difference being the preference for a fully-tested TypeScript codebase using modern ES Module syntax.
+- The idea for this package was inspired by Kent C. Dodds' [`kcd-scripts`][kcd-scripts] CLI toolbox, with a key difference being the preference for a fully-tested TypeScript codebase using modern ES Module syntax.
 - This project bootstraps and dogfoods its own configuration files by 1) using `tsc` to compile the `src/` directory's `*.ts` files to the `lib/` directory's `*.js` files, and 2) pointing all configuration paths to the compiled `lib/config/*.js` files.

 ## Usage and Development